 Sweet and Savory Dishes

-Small cake vendors can be found in every night market.
+Custard and bean filled Taiwanese cakes can be found just about everywhere.
 Just look for the vendors pouring cake batter into hot-metallic molds.
 The cake is quickly cooked into various shapes and sizes and come with a variety of fillings including cream, red bean paste, and peanut butter.

 Pearl milk tea, known throughout the Western world as Bubble tea, is a delightful combination of fragrant black tea, milk, and chewy tapioca balls.
 Whether it’s drunk hot or cold, the special taste of this drink has made it an instant island-wide favorite and a unique Taiwanese invention that is now available around the world.